 Resolution – minimum 300 dpi, at the intended size.

 Color – color images and graphics must be provided in CMYK, not RGB.
 PDFs exported from office applications will generally require conversion from RGB to CMYK, unless the printer’s device settings are first set to “Convert Gray Text and Graphics to Postscript Gray = Yes.”
 Place graphics in EPS format to avoid RGB conversion.

 Images – formats other than press-optimized PDF must include original files for any art used.
 Acceptable formats for images are PDF, EPS, TIF, or JPG.
 Minimum resolution is 300 dpi for continuous tone (8-bit); 1200 dpi for line art (1-bit).
 Please scale and crop images prior to placing.

 Proofs – ads must be accompanied by a proof, preferably one printed from the native files.
-Laser proofs are acceptable for B/W ads, color advertisers should submit contact color proofs; which will be used to color-match on press.
-If no proofs are provided, printer will generate a color proof, with the cost invoiced to the advertiser.
+Laser proofs are acceptable for B/W ads; color advertisers should submit contact color proofs, which will be used to color-match on press.
+If no proofs are provided, the printer will generate a color proof, with the cost invoiced to the advertiser.